Tourist tax in MogƔn, Gran Canaria: a guide for vacation rental owners and hosts 2025

 Energy Efficiency and Energy Class

+The houses are highly energy efficient.
 Thanks to advanced insulation materials and thermally efficient design, these homes can achieve top energy classes (A, A+ or even nZEB – Nearly Zero Energy Building).
+This means that the building has very low energy requirements for both heating and cooling, resulting in lower energy bills.

 In addition, the modular structure allows for easy integration of renewable energy production systems, such as solar photovoltaic panels or geothermal systems, further increasing the building’s energy efficiency and sustainability.